-Across the Untied States and around the world, single-use plastic debris is accumulating in freshwater and marine environments at an alarming rate, and New York State’s revered aquatic resources are no exception.
+Across the Untied States, single-use plastic debris is accumulating in freshwater and marine environments at an alarming rate, and New York State’s revered aquatic resources are no exception.
 Items such as plastic bags, plastic bottles, polystyrene take-out containers, cigarette butts, and microplastics are impeding watersheds, harming aquatic life, posing human health issues, and diminishing New York’s natural beauty.
 Learn more about this topic from the USEPA.

-Through the NYS Pollution Prevention Institute’s Community Grants Program, the SU-EFC is coordinating a statewide contest for college and university students to create works of art in various media that illuminate the issue of water pollution caused by single-use plastics, and/or that inspire the use of sustainable alternatives.
+Through the NYS Pollution Prevention Institute’s Community Grants Program, the SU-EFC is coordinating a statewide contest for college and university students to create works of art in various media that illuminate the issue of water pollution caused by single-use plastics, and that inspire the use of sustainable alternatives.
 The contest and submitted art pieces will be promoted around the state as an engaging and thought-provoking means for raising awareness.

 If you are currently a student in a New York State college or university, use your artistic talents to help with this pressing issue and compete to win a cash prize!
 Contest details are below:

 - To Enter: email SU-EFC Project Assistant, Jesse Kerns (firstname.lastname@example.org)